reichlab/docs.zoltardata/docs/Targets.md

 - *Description*: A verbose description of what the target is. (limit XX characters?)
 - *Target Type*: One of the five target types named above.
 - *Unit*: E.g., "percent" or "week".
 The unit label has a superficial purpose used when previewing data and when downloading it.
-For auto-created targets, ensure that you've entered a unit.
-Otherwise it will be blank in previews and downloads.
-However, for date targets, the unit is required and must be one of the following: "month", "biweek", "week", or "day".
+For date targets, the unit is required and must be one of the following: "month", "biweek", "week", or "day".
 (See below for more details on how the unit is incorporated into scoring and validation.)
   <!-- NR: [not sure what "previewing data" means] -->
 - *Point Value Type*: todo <!-- NGR: [not sure what this is] -->
 - *Step Ahead?*: Shows two pieces of information: 1) Whether the target is a "step ahead" one, and (if so) 2) what the